 It’s Possible That Your “Blockage” is Hearing Loss

-So you could be getting a bit antsy if a couple of days go by and you still have no idea what could be causing your blockage.
-A few days is normally enough time for your body to eliminate any blockage.
-But the general rule of thumb is that if things persist for more than a week or so, it might be a smart idea to come see us.
+So you could be getting a bit antsy if you still have no idea what could be causing your blockage.
+A day is normally enough time for your body to eliminate any blockage.
+But the general rule of thumb is that if things persist, it might be a smart idea to come see us or if you have sudden hearing loss you should seek medical attention immediately.

 That feeling of blocked ears can also be a sign of hearing loss.
 And you shouldn’t neglect hearing loss because, as you’ve probably read in our other posts, it can cause a whole range of other health problems.